chipsalliance/i3c-core/docs/source/normal_operation.md

 #### Device Attach, Enumeration, and Initialization

 The Controller assigns a dynamic address for each device on the I3C Bus.
 For devices with static addresses, the dynamic address is equal to the static address.
 Each device must have its entry in the Device Address Table (DAT) before initiating dynamic address assignment.
-Each DAT entry must contain a field value in either [STATIC_ADDRESS](https://github.com/chipsalliance/i3c-core-rdl/blob/main/src/csr/documentation.md#static_addr-field) (if it is known) or [DYNAMIC_ADDRESS](https://github.com/chipsalliance/i3c-core-rdl/blob/main/src/csr/documentation.md#dynamic_adr-field).
+Each DAT entry must contain a field value in either {rdl-docs}`STATIC_ADDRESS <static_addr-field>` (if it is known) or {rdl-docs}`DYNAMIC_ADDRESS <dynamic_adr-field>`.
 Once the DAT table is set up, the software driver should follow at least one of the following scenarios (while keeping the order):
 1. Send the `SETDASA` CCC to assign a static address for a chosen device  or send the `SETAASA` CCC to assign a static address for all devices with known static address.
 2. Send `ENTDAA` CCC to initiate the procedure of dynamic address assignment for all devices configured in DAT.